 - 37. Anne Hutchinson

-- 38. Maryland

-- 39. Pennsylvania

-- 40. William Penn

-- 41. Virginia

-- 42. Virginia and Africans pre 1660

-- 43. Virginia and Africans post 1660

-- 44. Bacon's Rebellion

-- 45. South Carolina

-- 46. South Carolina and Africans and Stono Rebellion

-- 47. Consequences of scarcity of labor and abundance of land

-- Slaves and indentured servants and the colonies (Notice the difference in the two forms of servitude in the law and notice what colonies had these forms of servitude.)

-- 49. Women and the colonies

-- 50. Voting by colonists

-- 51. Representative assemblies in the colonies

-- 52. Taxation by the colonial assemblies

-- 53. Churches established (officially sanctioned) by colonies

-- 54. Great Awakening

-- 55. Enlightenment (Age of Reason)

-- 56. John Locke

-- 57. Ben Franklin

-- 58. Mercantilism by England and taxation

-- 59. French and Indian War, consequences on colonists

-- 60. French and Indian War, consequences on English debt

-- 61. Prime minister form of government in England

-- 62. Stamp Act and its declaration (Use the primary.)

-- 63. Sons of Liberty

-- 64. Boston Tea Party

-- 65. Coercive Acts

-- 66. Lord North's Conciliatory Proposition

-- 67. Olive Branch Petition by the Continental Congress

-- 68. Thomas Paine's Common Sense

-- 69. Declaration of Independence, major positions (Use the primary.)

-- 70. Declaration of Independence, major target (Use the primary.)
+- 38. Pennsylvania

+- 39. William Penn

+- 40. Virginia

+- 41. Virginia and Africans pre 1660

+- 42. Virginia and Africans post 1660

+- 43. Bacon's Rebellion

+- 44. South Carolina

+- 45. South Carolina and Africans

+- 46. Consequences of scarcity of labor and abundance of land

+- 47. Slaves and indentured servants and the colonies (Notice the difference in the two forms of servitude in the law and notice what colonies had these forms of servitude.)

+- 48. Women and the colonies

+- 49. Voting by colonists

+- 50. Representative assemblies in the colonies

+- 51. Taxation by the colonial assemblies

+- 52. Churches established (officially sanctioned) by colonies

+- 53. Great Awakening

+- 54. Enlightenment (Age of Reason)

+- 55. John Locke

+- 56. Ben Franklin

+- 57. Mercantilism by England and taxation

+- 58. French and Indian War, consequences on colonists

+- 59. French and Indian War, consequences on English debt

+- 60. Prime minister form of government in England

+- 61. Stamp Act and its declaration (Use the primary.)

+- 62. Sons of Liberty

+- 63. Boston Tea Party

+- 64. Coercive Acts

+- 65. Lord North's Conciliatory Proposition

+- 66. Olive Branch Petition by the Continental Congress

+- 67. Thomas Paine's Common Sense

+- 68. Declaration of Independence, major positions (Use the primary.)

+- 69. Declaration of Independence, major target (Use the primary.)

 The Concept Exam will consist of a variety of types of questions ranging from multiple choice questions to short essay.
 The total value is 50 points.
 The Required Concepts folder contains a list of all concepts, including which apply to Unit 1.
 One week before the opening of the Unit Concepts Exam, I will place a specific list here if one or more students post in Course Questions that he or she would like to see that list.
 You will then know all possible questions, but you will not know which one you will be asked on your exam.
 (FYI: I create my tests in sets so they vary for students.)
 All Concepts exams are 25 minutes.
 The Concepts Exam for Unit 1 consists of 10 multiple choice definitions of concepts at 4 points each.
-You have a short answer to write for 10 points.
+You have a short essay to answer for 10 points.
 Using 2 of the concepts you are asked, you give examples of uses of that concept in Unit 1.
+The link to possible concepts to define.
+Look for the asterisk (the ).
+Post on these in the 1-1 Collaboration.

 The Written Exam will consist of 1 essay done in Blackboard's essay tool.
 You must cite the page number for each fact you use.
 I will grade your answer side by side with the textbook-I will know easily whether you read and wrote with care.
 The total value is 50 points with 25 points for contents and 25 points for following all 5 Good Habits for Evidence.
 One week before the opening of the Unit Written Exam, I will place a list here of all possible essay questions if one or more students post in Course Questions that he or she would like to see that list.
 You will then know all possible questions, but you will not know which one you will be asked on your exam.
 (FYI: I create my tests in sets so they vary for students.)

 Because you MUST cite for EACH fact (in your own words or as a quotation) you use, you have 45 minutes for the Written Exam.
 The link to the possible questions covers how to cite.
+The link to possible questions